 Assessment Exercise of Research and Institutional Audit

 A few other viable sources of information can help you make decisions on a university – results received from the Research Assessment Exercise (RAE) and the results of Institutional Audit by the QAA.
-RAE is a test run by the Higher Education Funding Council for England, the Scottish Funding Council, the Higher Education Funding Council for Wales and the Department for Employment and Learning every couple of years to determine the level of care exercised during instruction in schools.
-The measurements taken change every so often which is one of the reasons why it’s so difficult to make use of the information.
+RAE is a test run by the Higher Education Funding Council for England, the Scottish Funding Council, the Higher Education Funding Council for Wales and the Department for Employment and Learning every couple of years.
+This is conducted to determine the level of care exercised during instruction in schools.
+The measurements taken change every so often, which is one of the reasons why it is so difficult to make use of the information.

-If you consider 2008, every school undertaking research in that field had submitted information in for the RAE was measured using a 5-point scale.
-This grade took into account the results of research, the research environment and other esteem indicators.
+If you consider 2008, every school undertaking research in that field had provided information for the RAE was measured using a 5-point scale.
+This grade considered the results of research, the research environment and other esteem indicators.
 This information is given using a profile which measures quality for the higher education institution presented to the UOA.
-The reason for this is it reduces the effect of single-point scores, which allows the readers to have a better base for judgement.
-This can lead to a better understanding and help funding bodies better identify high-quality research.
+This reduces the effect of single-point scores, which enable the readers to have a better base for judgement.
+This can lead to a better understanding and help funding bodies to identify high-quality research.

 Below are quality levels delivered and their meanings:

-4 = world leading research and of the highest rigor and quality
+4 = world leading research and of the highest rigour and quality

 2 = internationally recognised research

 Unclassified = Research that’s well below the standards of nationally recognized work.

 All of the latest research ratings for the RAE can be found on the RAE website

 The research quality of a postgraduate program is something you want to pay attention to.
 Many believe that the schools with high-quality research also have the best academic staff who provide you with the best experience.
 Getting a Doctorate or a master’s degree from a school with a high rating is also construed as an achievement.
 For the most part, this is true but not all RAE profiles can be trusted.